SofaDefrost/SofaComponents/README.md

-# STLIB
+# SofaComponent
-Sofa Component Library
+This library contains only auto-generated wrapper around Sofa component so they can be used in an easy way in our plugins.

-This library should contains only auto-generated wrapper around Sofa component so they can be used in an easy way in our plugins.
+Eg:
 ```python
 from sofacomponents.ForceField import TetrahedronFEMForceFIeld